TeachersFirst - Featured Sites: Week of Apr 30, 2017

 This site includes advertising.

 In the ClassroomCreate a classroom account.
 Use MobyMax during centers, for nightly homework, or computer lab time.
 Share with parents as an excellent resource for practicing math, reading, writing, grammar, science, and vocabulary skills at home.
 Use the pre-testing features at the beginning of the school year to get students started at the correct levels.
 Use this tool to differentiate for all students.
 Your gifted students can pretest out of material already learned and receive activities and instruction at their individual level.
-Remedial students can use this site to meet IEP goals (already saved on this site).
 Be sure to bookmark this site to use with all levels of students.

 Grades3 to 5